xevg/google-nest-camera-proxy/README.md

 ## Configuration

-Most of the configuration lives in a configuration file.
+You need to create a confiuration file with the authentication details, and information about setting up the `mediamtx` server.
 Below is a sample file:

 ```
 [AUTH]